 We conducted our audit in accordance with Sri Lanka Auditing Standards (SLAuSs).
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Company in accordance with the Code of Ethics for Professional Accountants issued by CA Sri Lanka (Code of Ethics) and we have fulfilled our other ethical responsibilities in accordance with Code of Ethics.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion
+We are independent of the Company in accordance with the Code of Ethics issued by CA Sri Lanka (code of Ethics)8 and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.